pure4j/pure4j/docs/forces.md

 everything needed to perform a calculation is provided as an argument to it.
 * Because you are working with code that is *deterministic*, you can *always expect the same result* from an interaction.

-### 4. You Want to be Able to Reuse Your Code in Other Contexts, and Know That it is Dependency-Free.
+### 4. You want to be able to reuse your code in other contexts, and know that it is dependency-Free.

 Where I work, we have lots of "strategies".